Longtime Woodlawn business owner Wayne Honeycutt says his recent façade refresh project has him feeling…well, refreshed.

 Honeycutt has been in the space for 20 years and is a prominent member of the neighborhood.
 He also serves as president of the Woodlawn Business Association.

-Jason Avery, a community volunteer, organized the façade refresh project through community partnership called Woodlawn Urban Main, a partnership of REV Birmingham and Woodlawn Foundation with planning support from Main Street Alabama and Main Street America.
+Jason Avery, a community volunteer, organized the façade refresh project through a community partnership called Woodlawn Urban Main, a partnership of REV Birmingham and Woodlawn Foundation with planning support from Main Street Alabama and Main Street America.
 One of the goals of the project is to elevate legacy businesses so they can share in new markets coming to Woodlawn.

 He said it also serves as a ‘thank you’ from the neighborhood to Honeycutt.